Hardware

 Note that the CPU has no support for interrupts.
 No instructions, ports or logic.

-The execution monitor can be used by TKey apps to prevent the CPU from trying to execute instructions from a defined memory area.
-When the execution monitor detects that the CPU is requesting instructions from the area, the monitor will force the CPU to read an illegal instruction.
+The security monitor can be used by TKey apps to prevent the CPU from trying to execute instructions from a memory area.
+When the monitor detects that the CPU is requesting instructions from the area, the monitor will force the CPU to read an illegal instruction.
 This will halt the CPU until it is reset.
+This will also be indicated by a red flashing status LED.

-The execution monitor is set up by writing the start and end addresses to the registers in the TK1 core.
-When the addresses have been set, the monitor is enabled by writing to the monitor control register.
-When enabled, the monitor cannot be disabled, and the addresses can’t be altered.
+The monitor is set up by writing the start address to TK1_MMIO_TK1_CPU_MON_FIRST and end addresses to TK1_MMIO_TK1_CPU_MON_LAST, then starting the monitor by writing to TK1_MMIO_TK1_CPU_MON_CTRL.
+After having been enabled the monitor cannot be disabled and the addresses cannot be altered.

-Note that the monitor also protects the FW (firmware) RAM.
+The monitor also protects the special firmware RAM, FW_RAM.
 This area is always protected.

 Firmware ROM #